lbryio/lbrypress/README.md

 1) Go to the LBRYnet Directory `cd /opt/lbry/`
 1) Run the command: `./lbrynet account fund --amount=10.0 --outputs=100`

-## Setting up a spee.ch channel for image re-hosting
+## Setting up publishing
-If images or GIFs are used in your posts, they'll be reposted to a spee.ch channel and automatically embed the new URL in your blog post. **This channel is not meant to be viewed directly, it's just used as an image repository.** You will create a spee.ch channel and configure the plugin to use it.
+Experimental: republishing of images in blog to LBRY: If images or GIFs are used in your posts, they should be reposted to as thumbnails similar to the upload process in the LBRY apps.
+This feature may not work correctly at this time.

-1) Go to https://spee.ch/login and create a new channel / password.
-1) On the plugin page, enter Spee.ch URL as https://spee.ch, and populate the channel/password you just created.
+**Please note: spee.ch channel creation is no longer available and that step can be skiped.**

 1) Enter 0.1 for **LBC per Publish**.
 1) Click **Save Settings**.

 ![](https://spee.ch/8/speech-setup-lbrypress.jpeg)

 ## Setting up a your blog publishing channel
-This process will create a channel in your local wallet where your blog posts will be published to.
+If you don't already have a channel, this process will create a channel in your local wallet where your blog posts will be published to.
 Any available channels will be listed at the top of the **Your Publishable Channels** section.

 1) Enter the channel you wish to create and publish under in **New Channel Name**.
 1) Enter a bid of 0.01 (this can be increased later).